francis-bond/teamprofile/README.md

 My biggest challenge for this homework was being able to keep track of the flow of information.

-I understand the individual components of getting inputs from inquirer, creating classes, and creating an html page.
-Connecting them were the real challenge.

 I plan on revisiting this hw to make it functional.